Barbara Yung

-Barbara Yung Mei-ling (翁美玲, 7 May 1959 – 14 May 1985) was a Hong Kong actress during the early to mid 1980s.
+Barbara Yung Mei-ling (翁美玲, 7 May 1959 – 14 May 1985) was a popular Hong Kong actress during the early to mid 1980s.
 Yung died of suicide by gas inhalation at the age of 26, during the peak of her career.
-Her most popular acting role was Huang Rong in The Legend of the Condor Heroes and was named as one of the Seven Fairies of TVB.
+One of her major roles was Huang Rong in The Legend of the Condor Heroes and was named as one of the Seven Fairies of TVB.

 Education

 Yung was born in Hong Kong on 7 May 1959 to a civil service family as an only child.
 Her childhood was relatively uneventful until the death of her father when she was aged 7.

 At 15, Yung left Hong Kong for England in late 1974 to join her mother who had migrated to the United Kingdom (TVB K100 Feature Interview, 1985).
 Yung, her mother and a family friend, whom Yung considered her "uncle", first moved to Barkingside, Ilford, near London.
 According to her interview with K100, she took a grammar school exam on her arrival in the United Kingdom and successfully entered Ilford County High School for Girls.
 Together as a family, they later settled in Histon, a small village in Cambridge.
 There, the adults operated a small fish and chips shop where Yung helped out during the weekends.

 While in Hong Kong, Yung attended Rosaryhill School (located at Stubbs Road in Hong Kong), where she had completed her primary and some of her secondary education through Form 4 (TVB K100, 1985).
 She continued with her GCE O levels at a secondary school in Cambridge.
 After the completion of her 'O' levels, she was admitted to a 2-year foundations program at the Anglia Ruskin University (CCAT).
 Upon the completion of this program, she went to London to study textile design at the Central School of Art and Design.
 She spent 4 years at this school and graduated with a bachelor's degree (TVB K100 Feature Interview, 1985).